CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### to West Stairwell

-Head through the door next to Kenneth, into the West Stairwell.
+Head through the door next to Kenneth, into the West Stairwell 1.
+There are 5 total doors in the Kenneth Hallway, which will be defined later.

 ### West Stairwell Stairskate